ResearchComputing/Documentation/docs/cloud/aws/faq/faq.md

 ---

+### Why can't I see the AWS resources I created?
+**Answer:**
+Be sure that you have selected the correct AWS region.
+Many AWS services are region specific.
+Also make sure you are logged in to the correct AWS account with the correct Role.

+---

 ### What region has the lowest latency from CU Campus?
 **Answer:**
 The **us-west-2** AWS region has the lowest latency from Colorado's Front Range region (CU Campuses).

----

-### Are MTurk users supported?
-**Answer:**
-MTurk users are only supported for programmatic access (AWS CLI).
-Console users are not supported because it requires root user access.

 ---